MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab12_Set_up_Inventory.md

         2. In the **Name** field, enter **European warehouse**.

     4. On the **Warehouse** FastTab, leave all the checkboxes deselected.

-    5. Close the page until you are at Home page.

 2. Set up an Inventory Posting Setup.